De Hems

 In the early 20th century, literary figures such as Clemence Dane continued to purchase the establishment's oysters, stout and champagne for their theatrical celebrations.
 In the 1920s, it became the hangout of gangsters too.
 When World War I started, patriotic Papa De Hem gave his staff £50 each to return to their threatened country.
 During World War II, after Holland actually fell to the German invasion, Dutch resistance exiles then met regularly at the pub which became their unofficial headquarters.
 Another patron at that time was the notorious spy, Kim Philby, who was friendly with the chef, who wore a tall white hat.

 In 1959, it was renamed De Hems in honour of the captain and then, in the 1960s, it became popular with music industry people such as Alan Price, Georgie Fame and Andrew Loog Oldham, manager of the Rolling Stones.
 At the turn of the new century, the venue hosted a comedy club — the Oranje Boom-Boom Cabaret — which included the debut of The Mighty Boosh.

+However, the 1951-52 Good Food Guide calls the restaurant De Hems earlier than 1959.
+Its entry reads: "Good English cooking in a restaurant lined with oyster shells.
+Choose shellfish when you can.
+Zealous manager, reasonable prices; wine slow in arriving, from a good and cheap list."

 In the early 21st century, De Hems was popular as a place to celebrate and follow the successful Dutch football team.
 During the 2010 World Cup, hundreds of fans had to be turned away and manager Sian Blair had to hire a security staff of seven bouncers for the occasion.
 The upstairs and downstairs bars each accommodated a hundred cheerful revellers for these big matches.

-In July 2015, the venue began hosting a new comedy club, Linde Boom Boom Comedy Night,.